 Most of the top freelancers in Pakistan were either working for Freelancer or Elance/Odesk.
 My strong graphic designing skill paved the way for my success at Elance.

-This unexpected success and the work flow forced me to go from an individual to a team of 4 and this is how Design Guru Communications came into existence.
-By 2014, my company had received a lot of orders from some big names from USA, Canada, UK, Italy, and India.
+This unexpected success and the workflow forced me to go from an individual to a team of 4 and this is how Design Guru Communications came into existence.
+By 2014, my company had received a lot of orders from some big names from the USA, Canada, UK, Italy, and India.

 2014 proved to be the best year of my entrepreneurial life because my company had won immense fame for a very self-assuring reason.
 Elance acknowledged us as one of the best companies and we were ranked 38th highly paid Elance Company in the world ranking,